 Use the specified config file for configuration data.
 This file contains all programmer and part definitions that AVRDUDE knows about.
 If you have a programmer or part that AVRDUDE does not know about, you can add it to the config file (be sure and submit a patch back to the author so that it can be incorporated for the next version).
 If not specified, AVRDUDE reads the configuration file from /usr/local/etc/avrdude.conf (FreeBSD and Linux).
 See Appendix A for the method of searching for the configuration file for Windows.
+If config-file is written as +filename then this file is read after the system wide and user configuration files.
+This can be used to add entries to the configuration without patching your system wide configuration file.
+It can be used several times, the files are read in same order as given on the command line.

 - Disable auto erase for flash.
 When the -U option with flash memory is specified, avrdude will perform a chip erase before starting any of the programming operations, since it generally is a mistake to program the flash without performing an erase first.
 This option disables that.
 Auto erase is not used for ATxmega devices as these devices can use page erase before writing each page so no explicit chip erase is required.
-Note however that any page not affected by the current operation will retain its previous contents. - causes a chip erase to be executed.
+Note however that any page not affected by the current operation will retain its previous contents. - -e Causes a chip erase to be executed.
 This will reset the contents of the flash ROM and EEPROM to the value '0xff', and clear all lock bits.
 Except for ATxmega devices which can use page erase, it is basically a prerequisite command before the flash ROM can be reprogrammed again.
 The only exception would be if the new contents would exclusively cause bits to be programmed from the value '1' to '0'.
 Note that in order to reprogram EERPOM cells, no explicit prior chip erase is required since the MCU provides an auto-erase cycle in that case before programming the cell.